ReservedField/evic-sdk/README.md

 stop bits, data bits) are ignored, so you don't need to worry about them.

 There are a few caveats, which will be fixed soon:
-- At most 63 bytes can be transferred at a time.
 - Host-to-device communication is not implemented yet (you can't receive data).